 BTU protects certain sections of its three-phase distribution system with single-phase devices (e.g., fuses).
 For this reason, it is recommended that all Customers with three-phase motors follow the NEC Article 430 III pertaining to motor protection.
 The Code requires motors to be provided with three current overload units, one in each phase.
 In addition, it is also recommended that all polyphase motor installations be equipped with an automatic disconnecting device (sensing voltage loss) as added protection for 'single phasing conditions' (partial or complete loss of one or more phases).
-Partial or complete loss of one or more phases may be from failure of the Customer's equipment serving the motor or from inherent partial or complete loss of one or more phases of BTU's electric distribution equipment.
+Partial or complete loss of one or more phases of BTU's electric distribution equipment.
 BTU shall not be held responsible or liable for damage to the Customer's installation due to such causes in the inherent operation of BTU's distribution system.